frtennis1/cs124-workflow/README.md

 python3 test-submission.py <submission>
 ```

-If the submission is in Python, then `<submission>` is just the Python file.
-For
+If the submission is in Python 2.7, then `<submission>` is just the Python file.
-Java, it's the generated `class` file.
-Any executable will also work (such as a
+For Java, it's the generated `class` file.
+Any executable will also work (such
-C `.out` file).
+as a C `.out` file).
 This prints out something like,

 ```
 . | Correct output